Today’s Wonder of the Day was inspired by Audrey . Audrey Wonders, “Do Bugs sleep?” Thanks for WONDERing with us, Audrey !

 Rest is an important part of the daily life of any living organism.
 You know how you feel if you don’t get enough sleep.
 It’s hard to do the things you like to do if you don’t get enough rest every evening.

-Are bugs the same way, though?
+Are bugs the same way?
 Scientists know that bugs don’t sleep in quite the same way that we humans do.
-For example, insects don’t have eyelids, so they can’t get any “shut-eye” like we do.
+For example, insects don’t have eyelids, so they can’t get any “shut-eye.”

-Scientists haven’t been able to study the brain activity of insects like they’ve studied humans and other mammals.
+Scientists usually study sleep in other animals by observing brain activity.
+They haven’t been able to do so with insects, though.
 Still, they believe that insects do indeed rest each day.
 They just do it a little differently than we do.

 Most insects are either active only during the day or only at night.
 When they’re not active, they rest.
 This state of rest in insects is called torpor, and it’s not exactly like sleep as we know it.